Our Learning Environment

 Our programme of multicultural education enables children to become responsible members of society with an understanding of cultures and lifestyles throughout our world as well as in our own multicultural society.
 At Yorley Barn Nursery we teach children to appreciate what it means to be a positive member of a diverse multicultural society.
 We strongly believe that we have a responsibility to inspire sound moral values and respect for other people, their property, culture and beliefs.

-2 - 5 CLASSROOM
+2 - 5 Classroom

-Our classroom has been arranged into zones to support different areas of children's early years development.
+Our air conditioned classroom has been arranged into zones to support different areas of children's early years development.
 Display boards are used to encourage children's learning and understanding of the world around us.
 Our carefully planned spaces promote high engagement and quality learning opportunities which consist of a number of clearly defined areas that complement each other with a clear sense of flow around the room.
 When particular areas of provision are resourced and organised effectively they become the best way to enable children to follow their interests and explore the things that matter to them.

 Effective role play gives children the opportunity to try out risky ideas in a safe environment.
 It allows them to explore boundaries, make sense of the world and develop their own identities.
 Through pretend play, children are learning to understand the basic principles of society and how it functions, and the important rules and routines of everyday life.
 Imaginative play is vital because it allows children to revisit familiar and unfamiliar events, whilst also supporting the development of their imagination, through real and familiar, to complete fantasy.